Weddings and Unions

 A list of organists approved to play the Shove organ for weddings will be provided upon request.
 Financial arrangements for payment are an agreement made between the musician and the wedding party.

 As an interfaith chapel, we welcome spiritual leaders and lay ministers from all traditions.
 Couples may choose who they wish to officiate their wedding.
 If you are affiliated with a specific tradition, we encourage you to consult with the leadership of your tradition.
 Colorado College chaplains do not usually officiate weddings held at Shove Chapel, unless they have a personal relationship with the couple.
-A list of celebrants who may be available to perform weddings at Shove Chapel is available from the Chaplains’ Office Manager.
+A list of celebrants who may be available to perform weddings at Shove Chapel is available.